 4 Bicycle Crunch

 Come down onto your back and place your hands behind your head.
-Once you’re ready to begin you’ll lift your shoulders off the ground into a semi-crunch position.
+Once you’re ready to begin, you’ll lift your shoulders off the ground into a half-crunch position.
 Then start twisting into a deeper crunch as you bring your left or right knee to your elbow.

 Don’t let the burn make you stop.
-Go the entire 40 seconds crunching as fast as you can while maintaining your form.
+Go for 40 seconds, crunching as fast as you can while maintaining your form.

 Last exercise in the round!
 The push-up!

 Get down on your hands and toes into a plank position to do this exercise.
 You want your feet a little close together, but not completely touching, and your hand’s shoulder-width apart under your shoulders.

 To perform this exercise, you should go down until your arms are bent at a 90-degree angle and then come right back up.
 Do this as many times as you can in 40 seconds.
 Also, don’t be afraid to go down to your knees.
 It’s ok as long as you keep going!